Typhoon Matmo (2014)

-Typhoon Matmo, known in the Philippines as Typhoon Henry, was the first tropical cyclone to impact Taiwan in 2014.
+Typhoon Matmo, (Note: The name Matmo (Chamorro: måtmo, [mɑtmo]) was contributed by the United States and means "heavy rain" in Chamorro.) known in the Philippines as Typhoon Henry, was the first tropical cyclone to impact Taiwan in 2014.
 It was the tenth named storm and the fourth typhoon of the 2014 Pacific typhoon season.
 The typhoon is believed to be one of the main reasons behind the crash of TransAsia Airways Flight 222, which occurred a day after it made landfall.
 There were fifty-four passengers on board (four of whom were reported to be children) and a crew of four, of whom 48 were killed.
 Taiwan News reported that "first suspicions hinted" the accident might be related to Matmo.

 The typhoon developed from a cluster of thundershowers consolidating around an area of low pressure in the doldrums.
 It initially followed a westward track, then made a sharp northwest turn before making landfall on Taiwan, and then China.
 After moving further inland, Matmo slowly curved back northeastwards and became extratropical before its remnants affected the Korean Peninsula.

 The typhoon caused damage of US$418 million and there were 65 deaths related to the storm.
 Matmo brought tropical storm force winds and heavy rainfall to the Philippines, typhoon force winds and torrential rainfall to China and Taiwan and heavy rains to Korea.
 Two deaths in the Philippines were attributed to the typhoon.
 The storm left 31,505 people in Taiwan without power.
 50 mph gusts were reported in the Gimpo International Airport of Seoul.